Nigel, Bishop of Ely rebelled against King Stephen

 1141 (8th April)

-and imprisoned.
-Matilda then went to London to prepare for her coronation as queen.
+Having captured Stephen, Matilda went to London to prepare for her coronation as queen.
 She had secured the support of Henry of Blois in return for a promise that he would have control of the church.

 1141 (24th June)

 There was an uprising in London in support of King Stephen and Matilda was forced to flee to Oxford.

 Stephen’s wife, succeeded in recapturing London.
 Henry of Blois Bishop of Winchester changed sides again and gave his support to Stephen’s wife, Matilda of Boulogne.

 The Rout of Winchester